spectrocloud/librarium/docs/docs-content/integrations/maintenance-policy.md

 Palette supports two pack categories: *Infrastructure* and *Add-on*.
 Infrastructure packs are often sourced from third parties and are infrastructure-related or support critical container-based environments.
 Packs are used to create layers in cluster profiles.
 Infrastructure packs are grouped as follows:

+- Operating System (OS)
 - Kubernetes

-- Operating System (OS)

 - Container Network Interface (CNI)
 - Container Storage Interface (CSI)

 Add-on packs provide additional functionality that you can add to your cluster profile and are grouped as follows:

+- Authentication
+- Ingress
 - Load Balancer

-- Ingress

 - Logging
 - Monitoring
 - Security

-- Authentication
+- Service Mesh
 - System Apps